For more information about the application process or to apply to the Data Science MS please visit the Admissions page.

 International applicants must submit score(s) from one of the following tests:

-EXCEPTIONS: Applicants who have completed 24 quarter credits or 16 semester credits (within the past 24 months) in residence as a full-time student at a recognized institution of higher learning in the United States (or other English-speaking country) before entering the University of Minnesota may be exempted from this requirement.
+EXCEPTIONS: Applicants who have completed 24-quarter credits or 16-semester credits (within the past 24 months) in residence as a full-time student at a recognized institution of higher learning in the United States (or other English-speaking countries) before entering the University of Minnesota may be exempted from this requirement.
 Applicants who have been working full-time in the United States in a Data Science related field for at least two years can inquire about an exemption.
+Even with these exceptions applicants may want to consider having scores submitted as part of their application.
+Excellent scores may strengthen an international student's application for admission and will allow the department to consider the applicant for teaching assistant positions.

 Test minimum requirements: